tailcallhq/tailcallhq.github.io/docs/guides/calls.md

 }
 ```

-- This query retrieves details of multiple users and their recent posts based on provided user IDs.
-- Implicit Parallelization: There's no dependency between fetching user details and their individual posts.
-Tailcall identifies this and can potentially execute these requests concurrently for each user, optimizing data retrieval speed.
+This query retrieves details of multiple users and their most recent posts based on the provided user IDs.
+Tailcall intelligently recognizes that fetching user details and their individual posts are independent tasks.
+As a result, it can potentially execute these requests concurrently for each user.

 In summary, Tailcall automates the management of sequence and parallelism in API calls.
 It analyzes the defined schema to optimize execution, freeing developers from manual intervention.